WE CAN END TRAFFIC CONGESTION

 Many buses are driven mostly empty, particularly in the suburbs and even in Seattle at night, wasting fuel, wasting labor cost, depreciating valuable equipment, and failing to deliver services to the many people who need them.
 I refer to these as “ghost buses”.
 When you see a bus go by, look up into the bus to see how many or few riders are on board.
 You will be surprised at how many buses roar by mostly empty.

 Why do our transit agencies offer such a fragmented and disconnected transit service?
 It all goes back to the trains.
 The first mass transit was trains.
 Trains had to run fixed routes because they could not leave the tracks.
 When buses replaced trains, they were set up as imitation trains, also running fixed routes.
 Trains picked people up and dropped them off only at fixed stops, and so buses did the same.
 The trains did not deviate from their fixed routes and pick up and drop off passengers, so neither did the buses.

 My proposal is that we implement a flexible van service using an Uber style app for ride hailing, with vans which would provide door-to-door service from wherever we are to wherever we need to go, from front door to transit centers, to train stations, to major BRT bus stops, and to local destinations.
 The number of vans in service and the size of the vans would vary with demand.

-My proposal is that we scrap the model where we run buses on fixed routes if those routes get significant ridership, but that whenever fixed routes are underused, we should supply service using flex vans.
+My proposal is that we retain the model where we run buses on fixed routes if those routes get significant ridership.
+But whenever fixed routes are underused, we should supply service using flex vans.